 * Peugeot unions ink deal on wage, work-time concessions

-* Accord part of broader trend toward dialogue, fewer strikes
+* Accord part of broader trend toward dialogue, fewer

 * Shift is part policy, part worker desperation -analysts